 Spottsville is a tiny town located in the state of Kentucky.
 With a population of 274 people and just one neighborhood, Spottsville is the 364th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Spottsville is generally considered to be a blue-collar town.
-68.75% of the Spottsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Spottsville, you'll notice that it is more blue-collar than most other communities in America.
+68.75% of Spottsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Spottsville is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Spottsville who work in maintenance occupations (31.25%), office and administrative support (0.00%), and sales jobs (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Spottsville is worth considering.